Portable analyzer for water monitoring

 The heart of PANDa analyser benefits from the best of our “Lab-on-a-chip” technology.
 The microfluidic chip embed 3 electrodes acting as an electrochemical cell.
 Electrovalves, UV- lamp, heating tank and manifolds are fully integrated on our lab and are controlled and automatized by a dedicated electronics.
+An on-line version is now available for distance controlling.

 Our collaborative projects in 2021